What is net metering?

 We continuously monitor policy changes on net metering across the country and activate our members to improve processes and prevent roll-back:

-- In 2015, we mobilized supporters to prevent the West Virginia legislature from repealing the state’s Alternative and Renewable Portfolio Standard, which included the state’s net metering legislation.
+- In West Virginia, we mobilized supporters in 2015 to prevent the legislature from repealing the state’s Alternative and Renewable Portfolio Standard, which included the state’s net metering legislation.

 - In D.C., our members filed complaints with the D.C.
 Public Service Commission to force PEPCO to revise its interconnection process to ensure hookups within 30 days.